Jollyfant/NodeJS-Seedlink-Stations/README.md

 # nodejs-seedlink-stations-proxy
-A proxy written for NodeJS that cached latencies available from a Seedlink server at an interval.
+A proxy written for NodeJS that caches Seedlink information and available stations from Seedlink servers.
 The cached information is made available through an HTTP API.

 ## Installation